 Pre-Concert Talks Our free Pre-Concert Talks are helmed by music specialists, and take place before the performance, for many of our concerts.
 Find the current list of Pre-Concert Talks at our Concert Extras page.

 Dress codes are not enforced at SSO concerts.
 Most patrons turn up in business attire or smart casual outfits – which means no shorts, singlets or slippers.
 Formal dress can be worn to special gala performances.

 Patrons who leave the hall before or during a performance cannot be reseated until the performance of that particular piece of music is over.

-Coughing, talking and noise from sweet wrappers and plastic bags can cause disturbance to the performers on stage and interfere with audience enjoyment.
-If you are in the middle of the concert and start to cough, please try to muffle the cough in a handkerchief or in a louder section of the music.
-Mobile phones and alarm watches must be silenced during a performance, and you should check again after the intermission that these are turned off.
+Coughing, talking and noise can cause disturbance to the performers on stage and interfere with audience enjoyment.
+If you are in the middle of the concert and start to cough or need to open a plastic bag, please try to muffle the sound.
+TIP: wait for a loud moment in the music to do so!

 The audience normally applauds when the Concertmaster comes on stage, and then again when the conductor and soloist(s) enter.
 After that, you may applaud at the end of each work, or when the conductor turns to you and bows, to show your appreciation.